+In an earlier validation study, Li (2018) noted that his point-based toolbox provides stable shielding factors for DEMs with different spatial resolutions.
+Tests with high-resolution DEMs and resampled versions with a lower xy-resolution confirm this view.
+This rule applies to the studied low mountainous area and the high Alpine settings.
+It is shown that precise xy-coordinates of sampling sites must be imperatively used if one wants to use elevation data with a very high spatial resolution.
+If coordinates

-In the validation study of his 2018 toolbox, Li (2018) noted that DEMs with spatial resolutions between 90 and 30 m result in similar shielding factors for boulders.
-The calculation of shielding factors for boulders in a low mountainous area and a high Alpine setting with a 1 m-DEM and two resampled versions yielded consistent shielding factors, thus confirming Li's hypothesis.
-It is shown that the use of a DEM with xy-resolution 1 m and insufficiently precise xy-coordinates might lead to problems if small-sized topographic obstructions are situated in the vicinity of sampling sites.
-If the far-field horizon dominates shielding at sampling sites, DEMs with a xy-resolution in the order of 30 m should be preferably used to save computational time and to avoid unnecessary problems associated with small-scale topographic irregularities in the vicinity of sampling sites.
+- 510 are imprecise there is a risk that small-scale objects in the surroundings of sampling sites are interpreted as topographical obstructions by the toolbox even though they do not induce topographic shielding.
+Therefore, elevation data with a lower spatial resolution should be preferably used to save computational time and to avoid unnecessary problems associated with small-scale topographical irregularities in the vicinity of sampling sites.
 Unsurprisingly, the use of vegetation-corrected elevation data allowed for calculating shielding factors that match better field data-based shielding factors.
-If vegetation-corrected elevation data is not available for a site, a DSM with a spatial resolution of about 30 m should be chosen.
-Incorporating the height above ground of the sampling surfaces led to a similar agreement between the shielding factors or further increased the fit and, hence, shielding factors should be corrected for the boulder height.
-Replacing field data-based shielding factors by SRTM data-based shielding factors during CRE age calculations led, in most cases, to minor shifts in CRE ages (<2%).
+If vegetation- - 515 corrected elevation data is not available for a site, a DSM with a low spatial resolution should be chosen since small-scale irregularities in the vegetation cover are not represented in these data.
+Replacing field data-based shielding factors by SRTM data-based shielding factors during CRE age calculations led, in most cases, to minor shifts in CRE ages and only in few cases to changes in the order of a few per cent.
+Incorporating the height above ground of the sampling surfaces led to a similar agreement between the shielding factors or further increased the fit and, hence, shielding factors should be corrected for the - 520 boulder height.
 Overall, the toolbox of Li (2018) provides a promising approach for calculating topographic shielding factors if suitable elevation data is chosen.
 Due to the high robustness of the results, the toolbox should therefore be used more widely in the field of geochronology.